cj-dimaano/sdl-factory-example/README.md

 # SDL Factory Example

-This is a remake of an old school project using SDL 2.
+This is a remake of an old project using SDL 2.
 The project requirements were to simulate a factory with consumer and producer machines and a robot.
 The consumer and producer machines are stationary and work for a set time duration.
 The robot goes around the factory looking for a payload from a producer machine to be dropped off at a consumer machine.
 The robot can only carry one payload at a time, a producer machine can only produce one payload at a time, and a consumer machine can only consume one payload at a time.
 There were other minor requirements for the assignment, but this is the main idea behind the factory.

 # Remarks